 When you think about it, the many things we can do to bolster our cold and virus resistance are the very things that benefit our life in general.
 Why should we wait until we are at risk of getting sick to take steps?
 We have everything to gain and nothing to lose by choosing foods and creating a lifestyle that supports an iron-clad immune system.

-I suppose I look at it that way because so many of the things on my stay-healthy list are also the best tasting foods and most enjoyable activities in my day.
-Now I’ll admit I am still perfecting the discipline it takes prioritize these habits.
+I suppose I look at it that way because so many of the things on my stay-healthy list are also the best-tasting foods and most enjoyable activities in my day.
+Now I'll admit I am still perfecting the discipline it takes to prioritize these habits.
 However, when I exercise intention over distraction or short-term gratification, the payoff is gold.

 In the same way those activities are both healthy and pleasurable, I have sought to create superfood recipes that score in both taste and nutrition.
 This recipe for fresh turmeric and garlic broth is astonishingly delicious.
 I say astonishing because I haven't held back on the amount of garlic or turmeric in this soup.
 Indeed, it's loaded with both.
 In addition, it has a hefty handful of vitamin-packed fresh parsley.
 Finally, I've included black pepper and a touch of fat from my healthy homemade bouillon.
 These two ingredients are said to have a synergistic action that increases the benefits of turmeric root.
 They also contribute a nice depth of flavor to the broth.

 It's quick and easy to simmer up a pot of this excellent immune-boosting broth.
 Once it's ready, it's marvelous sipped from a mug.
 When I am making it for the family, I love to use it as a noodle soup base.
 You know, a sort of vegan no-chicken soup for body and soul.
 It's savory, warming, strengthening, and just plain comforting.